JakubK/OpenMPI-Docker-Playground/README.md

 The output of your program should be printed out making container exit.

-Mentioned `project` directory already contains example `program.c` file.
+Mentioned `project` directory already contains example `program.c` file.\
+From that directory you can modify the `program.c` however you like and re-run the mentioned command to see the new results.